Sanford Stadium: History

 In May 2019, university officials announced that the playing surface of Sanford Stadium would be named in honor of former long time Bulldog head coach and athletic director Vince Dooley.
-Official dedication of Dooley Field took place in a pregame ceremony on the Bulldogs' 2019 home opener on September 7.
+The field was officially dedicated during a pregame ceremony before Georgia's home opener on September 7, 2019.

-On September 21, 2019, Sanford Stadium would set an attendance record of 93,246 in the Bulldogs victory against #7 Notre Dame.
-Aluminum bleachers were added to raise the capacity of the stadium by 500 due to the agreement between both UGA and the University of Notre Dame to allocate 8,000 visitor tickets for each game in the home and away series.
+On September 21, 2019, Sanford Stadium set its attendance record of 93,246 during Georgia's victory over Notre Dame.
+Aluminum bleachers were added to raise the capacity of the stadium by 500 due to the agreement between Georgia and Notre Dame to allocate 8,000 visitor tickets for each game in the home and away series.